Number of weeks: 6

 About the Instructors

 Lori Richey serves as the Youth and Young Adult Coordinator for the Timothy Circle at the Institute for Discipleship.
 She connects ministry organizations to the Timothy Circle in an effort to fully support young people as they hear and follow God’s call in their lives.
-She is also the Lead Coordinator for the IFD/YMI Professional Certification in Youth Ministry and teaches two of the four required courses.
+She is also the Lead Coordinator for the IFD/YMI Professional Certification in Youth Ministry and teaches three of the four required courses.

 Lori received her Youth Ministry certification from Perkins School of Theology in 2015 and served in local church youth ministry for ten years at Calvary UMC in Wichita, KS.
 She and her husband, Steve, have three adult children, a wonderful son-in-law and a beautiful granddaughter, and are on a mission to visit all 62 US National Parks in their lifetime.
 Her favorite quote by John Muir, known as the Father of the National Parks, is “Oh, these vast, calm, measureless mountain days, days in whose light everything seems equally divine, opening a thousand windows to show us God.”

 Rev. Larry Greenwood served the United Methodist Church for 43 years of delightful pastoral life in the Great Plains Conference.